plone/training/theming/ttw-advanced.rst

 #.
 Copying the default Barceloneta theme
 #.
 Inheriting from the default Barceloneta theme.

-In this section we'll look at the first approach, part II will explore the second approach.
+In this section we will work with the first approach The second one will be covered in detail in :doc:`ttw-advanced-2`.

 What is Diazo?
 --------------

 :program:`Diazo` is a theming engine used by Plone to make theming a site easier.
-At its core, a Diazo theme consists of an HTML page and :file:`rules.xml` file containing directives.
+At it's core, a :term:`Diazo` theme consists of an HTML page and :file:`rules.xml` file containing directives.

 .. note::

-   You can find extended information about Diazo and its integration package :py:mod:`plone.app.theming` in the official docs: `Diazo docs <http://docs.diazo.org/en/latest/>`_ and `plone.app.theming docs <https://docs.plone.org/external/plone.app.theming/docs/index.html#what-is-a-diazo-theme>`_.
+   You can find extended information about Diazo and its integration package :py:mod:`plone.app.theming` in the official docs for `Diazo <http://docs.diazo.org/en/latest/>`_ and `plone.app.theming <https://docs.plone.org/external/plone.app.theming/docs/index.html#what-is-a-diazo-theme>`_.

 Principles